-Multiple episodes which occur at the same time may be reported to the ABF MHC NBEDS 2020-21, provided the episodes are reported for different settings.
+Multiple episodes that occur at the same time may be reported to the ABF MHC NBEDS 2021- 22, provided the episodes are reported for different settings.
 This may occur as a result of a consumer being admitted for mental health care, whilst in an episode of mental health care in the ambulatory or residential settings.
-Multiple episodes which occur at the same time within the same setting cannot be reported to the ABF MHC NBEDS 2020-21 if the services are part of the same organisation, such as a consumer receiving multiple ambulatory episodes of care from different service providers within one organisation.
-Refer to section 6.5.2 Concurrent episodes of mental health care of this technical specifications.
+Multiple episodes that occur at the same time within the same setting cannot be reported to the ABF MHC NBEDS 2021-22 if the services are part of the same organisation, such as a consumer receiving multiple ambulatory episodes of care from different service providers within one organisation.
+Refer to Section 6.5.2 Concurrent episodes of mental health care.